Blog / ERPNext

 Open-source-erp

-Open-source ERP means independence; proprietary means permission.
+In other words: Open-source ERP means independence; proprietary means permission.

 ERPNext vs SAP vs Microsoft Dynamics — A Clear Comparison